jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 ## BlueKeep

 BlueKeep (CVE-2019-0708) is a inherent remote code execution vulnerability in the Windows RDP protocol, publicly disclosed by Microsoft in 2019.
-Instead of brute forcing for valid user accounts, the vulnerability exploits a flaw in the RDP protocol itself by <u>gaining access to a chunk of kernel memory</u> and remotely executing arbitrary code at the system level without authentication.
+Instead of brute forcing for valid user accounts, the vulnerability exploits a flaw in the RDP protocol itself by **gaining access to a chunk of kernel memory** and remotely executing arbitrary code at the system level without authentication.
 Attackers specifically target the kernel because it operates in a highly privileged space, so any code ran there will inherit elevated privileges.
 For instance, executing a meterpreter payload in the kernel would grant a session with elevated access.
 However, executing code at the kernel level also carries the risk of causing system instability or crashes.
 Microsoft released a patch for this vulnerability on May 14th, 2019.
 The BlueKeep vulnerability affects multiple versions of Windows XP/Vista/7 and Windows Server 2008 & R2.

 The exploit will fail unless the following prerequisites are met:
 1. RDP needs to be enabled